WordPress

 Congratulations!
 If you have read this far, you now have more questions than answers!
 At the least, you understand some of the “build vs. buy” issues, and the many choices available to you.
 If you still have questions about what is best for you, please consult a professional.
 A short discussion could save you hours of time and a stack of money.

-Posted by Jill B Gilbert in Best Practices, Consulting, Design, Guidelines, Web Design
+Posted by JBG in Best Practices, Consulting, Design, Guidelines, Web Design